Royal Liverpool Philharmonic: 1970s–present day

 In June 2019, Domingo Hindoyan first guest-conducted the Royal Liverpool Philharmonic Orchestra.
-In June 2020, the Royal Liverpool Philharmonic Orchestra announced the appointment of Hindoyan as its next chief conductor, effective with the 2021-2022 season.
+In June 2020, the Royal Liverpool Philharmonic Orchestra announced the appointment of Hindoyan as its next chief conductor, effective with the 2021–2022 season.
+In July 2023, the RLPO announced the extension of Hindoyan's contract as chief conductor through July 2028.

 Associated organisations

 Royal Liverpool Philharmonic Choir

 A choir has been an integral part of Liverpool Philharmonic since its foundation.
 Originally called the Liverpool Philharmonic Choir, the name "Royal" was added to its title in 1990.
 Its longest serving chorus master was Dr J. E. Wallace who held this position from 1929 to 1970, apart from a break during the Second World War.

 Liverpool Philharmonic Youth Company

 Liverpool Philharmonic Youth Company works with young musicians of varying levels of expertise from across the Liverpool City Region.
 The Youth Company comprises four ensembles: Liverpool Philharmonic Youth Orchestra, Liverpool Philharmonic Youth Academy Orchestra, Liverpool Philharmonic Youth Session Orchestra, and Liverpool Philharmonic Brass Band.
 The Youth Company also includes four choirs: Liverpool Philharmonic Youth Choir, Liverpool Philharmonic Cambiata Choir, Liverpool Philharmonic Children's Choir and Liverpool Philharmonic Melody Makers.

 The organisation's Youth Orchestra was founded as the Merseyside Youth Orchestra in 1951.
 Its conductor for the first 22 years of its existence was William Jenkins.
 Since 2014 its Principal Conductor has been Simon Emery, director of music at the local Liverpool Blue Coat School.
 The first work to be performed by the orchestra was the overture to Mozart's The Magic Flute.
 The orchestra changed its name to the present one in 2006.
 Its patron is Sir Simon Rattle, who was a percussionist in the orchestra from 1965 to 1972.